-“Because #LEARNING is important and life changing.”
+“Because #LEARNING is important and life-changing.”

 2. You’ll get to learn as well as teach.

 A topic is better learned when you’re starting to teach it.
 During classes, your students will ask questions.
 Most of the time, they are amusing and interesting that you have to dig deeper and get a better understanding of the subject area in question.
 For example, if you’re a science teacher, you can also be a science student every school year.
-In the process, you’d have the opportunity to integrate new research, technology, and other science breakthroughs into your lessons.
+In the process, you’d have the opportunity to integrate new research, technology, and other scientific breakthroughs into your lessons.